lm3nitro/Projects/NSM/Security Onion/Security Onion.md

 ![Pasted image 20240513133158](https://github.com/lm3nitro/Projects/assets/55665256/988a99ad-fcb5-4fa9-a839-f859bd6b245d)

-I first looked at the dashboards and was able to see that it was already receivinvg data:
+I first looked at the dashboards and was able to see that it was already receiving data:

 ![Pasted image 20240513133454](https://github.com/lm3nitro/Projects/assets/55665256/12989a5b-d617-44b6-8d84-a35eda97afa6)

 I also took a look at the grid information.
-This provided me with information about the system itself, the CPU, version that is installed, etc:
+This provided me with information about the system itself, the CPU, version that is installed, etc.:

 ![Pasted image 20240513133551](https://github.com/lm3nitro/Projects/assets/55665256/717496ec-f995-441c-a2c2-f180b8735a04)